microsoft/msagljs/website/docs/api.md

 graph.addNode(subgraph)
 ```

 This design seems minimal and efficient enough to maintain the graph structure.
-For example, to iterate over edges of the graph
+For example, to iterate over all edges of the graph
 we go over the nodes in the graph's NodeCollection and iterate over outgoing and self-edge of the nodes.

-The classes Graph, Node, and Edge extends class Entity.
+The classes Graph, Node, and Edge extend class Entity.
 Entity has a field parent that is also an Entity.
 This way a Node, and an Edge, have a reference to the Graph they belongs to.
 There is a class Label to facilitate labelled edges.
 The parent of a Label is the labeled edge.

 Entity has an array of Attributes.
-The Attributes are handy to keep additional information about different things.
+The Attributes keep additional information associated with the graph entities.
 There are geometry attributes, drawing attributes, and some others.
 The geometry attributes are needed to create a layout.
 The drawing attributes are used during rendering.
-The attributes are a convenient mechanism to avoid the duplication of the graph structure.
+The attributes are a convenient mechanism to avoid a duplication of the graph structure.

 Now we can return to the engine level layout example.